After Marriage

-After Marriage is a 1925 American silent drama film directed by Norman Dawn and starring Margaret Livingston, George Fisher, and Helen Lynch.
+After Marriage is a lost 1925 American silent drama film directed by Norman Dawn and starring Margaret Livingston, George Fisher, and Helen Lynch.

 Plot

 As described in a film magazine review, David Morgan, a young man who tires of his wife Lucille, is captivated by the actress Alma Lathrop, only to learn that his one rival for her full attention is his own father.
 Father and son meet on the actress’ yacht.
 The son leaves and, in a quarrel, the woman kills his father.
 She is arrested.
 The young man asks his wife’s forgiveness, and it is granted.

 Cast

+Preservation

+With no holdings located in archives, After Marriage is considered a lost film.